zhouyw16/SEM-MacridVAE/readme.md

 # Readme

-This repo contains Python codes for [Disentangled Representation Learning for Recommendation.
-IEEE Transactions on Pattern Analysis and Machine Intelligence 2022](https://ieeexplore.ieee.org/abstract/document/9720218/).
+This repo contains Python codes for **Disentangled Representation Learning for Recommendation.
+IEEE Transactions on Pattern Analysis and Machine Intelligence 2022**.

+The paper can be downloaded from the [official website](https://ieeexplore.ieee.org/abstract/document/9720218/) or in the [docs directory](./docs/Disentangled Representation Learning for Recommendation.pdf).

 ## Files